 For some background to better explain, I'm an emotionally detached ex special forces man who is so straight shooting that 65% of people don't like me because quite frankly I don't give a fuck what you think if you did something dumb we need to fix it and that's okay. ...

 We are a very happy stable couple of 12 years....
 You have to be willing to participate with both of us...one on one and together and u must be willing to ensue a relationship with us.... female is 33, 5'8 size 10-12....

 |Kimchi Cuddles, used by permission.
 Click to embiggen.|

 Newcomers to the poly world, and there are lots of them these days, are often confused or offended by the community's reaction to "unicorn hunters."

 A unicorn, of course, is an unattached hot bi woman ready to join a couple and slot into the role they have pre-designed for her — stereotypically that she will love them both equally, have sex only with both of them together so one won't get jealous, have no other relationships, and maybe do housework and childcare.
 And be dumpable at any moment by both of the couple if one of them gets the wibbles.

 Some women who've been around this loop swear never to fall in love with a couple again.

 Happy unicorns exist.
-Some women, and the occasional bi guy, find that being a couple's secondary or friend with benefits fits into their life well.
-But savvy ones take care to maintain their independence and autonomy.
-They are fearless about rooting out unexamined assumptions and spreading them on the table under a bright light for discussion.
-Such intentional unicorns are on the good side of a severe supply/demand imbalance, so they can take their pick.
+Some women, and the occasional bi guy, find that being a couple's secondary or friend-with-benefits fits into their life well.
+But they take care to maintain their independence and autonomy.
+They tend to be fearless about rooting out unexamined assumptions and spreading them on the table under a bright light for discussion.
+Such intentional unicorns are on the nice side of a severe supply/demand imbalance, so they can take their pick.
 And/or have as many couples as they want.

 ● The wider world is starting to notice the poly unicorn trope and write about it.
 For instance, in the mainstream Business Insider: